Workers Compensation Benefits – Lulich Attorneys

-Workers compensation is a benefit that provides injured or ill workers with medical bill coverage.
-Workers compensation provides compensation to cover medical expenses while you are out of work, and it keeps you from worrying about how to pay for treatment.
-Your workers compensation can also pay for any work retraining, physical therapy, or disability that you may have obtained from a workplace injury.
+Workers' compensation is a benefit that provides injured or ill workers with medical bill coverage.
+Workers' compensation provides compensation to cover medical expenses while you are out of work, and it keeps you from worrying about how to pay for treatment.
+Your worker's compensation can also pay for any work retraining, physical therapy, or disability that you may have obtained from a workplace injury.

 According to employment experts, workplace injuries result in around $170 billion in expenses for business in the United States.
-Many of the injuries are real and workers need compensation to pay for expensive treatment.
-However, some injuries are not so real, as in the case of one Florida woman who was caught faking a workplace injury.
+Many of the injuries are real and workers need compensation to pay for the expensive treatment.
+However, some injuries are not so real, as in the case of one Florida woman who was caught faking a workplace injury

 Workers Compensation in Florida

 All employers in the state of Florida are required to have workers compensation insurance in place.
 The insurance program will cover those workers injured on the job or too ill to work.
-Depending on the type of business an employer runs and the number of employees working there, the type of worker’s compensation can vary.
+Depending on the type of business an employer runs and the number of employees working there, the type of worker’s compensation

 In 2016, over 52,000 workers’ compensation claims were filed in the state.
 The Average number of benefits paid out was just over $19,000.
 Both figures were substantial decreases from 2015.